What Is a Computer? A Simple Beginner-Friendly Explanation

 Software is not physical — you cannot touch it.
 But without software, the computer cannot work.

-An Easy Analogy: Computer as a Human Body
+Computer as a Human Body

 To make it easier: